spawnfest/melody/README.md

-# melody by Sandesh Soni - spawnfest
+# Melody by Sandesh Soni - spawnfest

 Partition Supervisor across nodes in a cluster.

+Our Example.
-We send a message.
+We log some visitor visited a city.
-Params -> city, some value.

-At the end I want cumulative data.
+At the end I want cumulative data for given period of time.
+10,000 people visited this city in last one hour.

 city data goes in one supervisor.
+We Partition this. i.e few cities data will go to Partition 1, few to Partition 2, Partition 3, etc

 ## Instructions